Cozy Peach Kitchen

 1. Vegetables: Sometimes called "Asian medley" and includes snap peas, broccoli, carrots, and sometimes baby corn or water chestnuts.

-2. Spice level: I use Huy Fong brand.
+2. Spice level: If wary of the spice level, start with 1 tablespoon of chili garlic sauce and add the remaining tablespoon as desired.
+Add the sriracha for more heat.
+I use Huy Fong brand chili garlic sauce.
 This brand combined with sriracha makes these noodles decently spicy, but not overpoweringly so.
 I've heard that other brands can be much spicier!

 3. Leftovers: Refrigerate leftovers for 3-4 days.
 Add a splash of vegetable broth to loosen the peanut sauce before reheating.